Distributor Business: The Owner's Scorecard

 9. Community Involvement:

-A. Is warehouse equipment clean and maintained in safe working order?
+I. Is warehouse equipment clean and maintained in a safe working order?

-C. Do you have inventory control system for P.O.S.?
+III.
+Do you have an inventory control system for P.O.S.?

 1. Driver-Sales Personnel: